ihsotas0/Interfaced/journal-prose.md

 Add sudo joke: "Wrong password!
 This incident will be reported!"
 "Huh?"
 And the Moderator or someone smites them.

-TODO: Organize stuff from Journal no. 1.

-TODO: Organize all the July shit.
-Add Traveler--ihsotas combination idea.

-TODO: Is sentience in equilibrium with the universe.
+Is sentience in equilibrium with the universe.

 Add sterility too.

 Internet -> auto robot makes virus -> virus in biotech stuff -> etc

+## End

+With `git`, the journal has become deprecated.